-So established is Gareth Bale’s status as a bona fide superstar that it’s easy to forget his early struggles at Tottenham.
+So established became the status of Gareth Bale as a bona fide superstar that it’s easy to forget his early struggles at Tottenham.

 On joining the North London giants for close to £10m as a precocious teenager in the summer of 2007 the Welshman endured two prolonged lay-offs that prevented him from hitting the ground running.
 It’s telling that in his first two seasons Bale made only 18 league starts as large chunks of each campaign saw him consigned to the treatment table.